On the Asymptotic Nature of Cosmological Effective Theories: Mellin transform and Feynman rules

 \subsection{Feynman integrals}

+Other authors have already used these properties of the Mellin transform to develop a diagrammatic Mellin-space approach to correlators \cite{Sleight:2021plv,Sleight:2021iix}.
+Here we describe an essentially equivalent formalism.
 We will work in the in-in formalism.
 Application to the wavefunction formalism is straightforward.
 We will study a Feynman diagram with $V_{\pm}$ vertices, $E$ external lines, and $I$ internal lines forming $L$ loops.
 The $i$th internal line will carry momentum $q_i$ between vertices $A_i$ and $B_i$, with $N^A_i$ and $N^B_i$ time derivatives, respectively.
 The $e$th external line will carry momentum $k_e$ from vertex $E_e$ and has $N^E_e$ time derivatives.
 The $v$th vertex has $D_v$ spatial derivatives, resulting in some invariant structure $\{\bfq_v\}^{D_v}$, and $N_v$ time derivatives appearing to the right of all spatial derivatives (for definiteness, but it is easy to adapt to other situations).
 The individual momenta (external and internal) flowing into the vertex are $\bfq_v^{(i)}$.
 This vertex is (anti-)time ordered according to the sign $\pm_v$, and has coupling $\lambda_v$.
 The diagram takes the form

 We can rewrite the time integrals in Mellin space, handling the products with the convolution theorem and generating Mellin variables for (half-)lines and $\delta$s at vertices

 This expression will allow us to write down Feynman rules in Mellin space.
 It appears that we have $2I + E - V = E + I + L - 1 = E + V + 2L - 2$ integrals over $s$ to perform.
 On flat space, the Feynman propagator is monochromatic: it is only supported at $\omega^{I}_{A_i} = - \omega^{I}_{B_i}$.
 On de Sitter, the step function in the Feynman propagator will bring an additional integral for each propagator.